oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 In this tutorial, you built a Spring Boot resource server backend and a Vue front-end.
 The Vue client used the latest Vue 3 version with the Quasar framework.
 The app included full CRUD (create, read, update, and delete) capabilities.
 It was all secured using Okta.

+You can find the source code for this example on GitHub, in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.

 If you liked this post, there's a good chance you'll like similar ones:

 - [Introducing Spring Native for JHipster: Serverless Full-Stack Made Easy](/blog/2022/03/03/spring-native-jhipster)